-To construct a robust, usable enterprise design system we first pored through the current Availity applications, taking note of every interaction pattern, visual style, and content piece that was there today.
+To construct a robust, usable enterprise design system we first pored through the current Availity applications, taking note of every existing interaction pattern, visual style, and content piece.
 We identified all the pieces that needed to exist across all enterprise applications, as well as some of the key features that would be unique to specific applications, but still feel like part of the same family.
-Through discussions with their team, we learned not only how things were, but why they were that way, ensuring our suggestions would follow past successes, and avoid any known pitfalls.
+Through discussions with their team, we learned not only how things were, but why they were that way, ensuring our suggestions would follow past successes and avoid any known pitfalls.

 While Availity gave us strong brand standards, those standards hadn’t yet been adapted to support interactive properties and platforms.
 We combined our knowledge of their existing applications with the visual language and goals of their brand standards to extend their existing communication design standards to complex interactive tools.
 To effectively capture and communicate these standards to their team, we developed a living style guide with clear definitions of the colors, typography, and graphic design to use across their entire enterprise product spectrum.

 From the patterns and content pieces we identified, we designed a single, ideal representation of the pattern which followed the newly defined Availity digital style guide.
 We compiled all of these pieces into a comprehensive pattern library, which provided not only ready-to-use components for all of their enterprise applications, but also help and guidance for their internal teams in implementing the patterns, and example pages showcasing the patterns in action.